Intelligence Can't Thrive Amid Information Dysfunction

-Across industries, companies are sitting on millions of documents.
-PDFs, spreadsheets, Word files, PowerPoint decks.
-Stored across email inboxes, desktops, file servers, SharePoint sites, cloud drives, intranets, and everything in between.
+Across industries, companies are sitting on millions of documents and data streams.
+PDFs, spreadsheets, PowerPoint decks, ERP exports, IoT feeds, transactional logs.
+Scattered across inboxes, file servers, dashboards, cloud platforms, and APIs.
 Some of it is as old as the company itself.
 No one looks at it anymore, but no one’s brave enough to delete it either.
 The context is gone, the owners have moved on, and we’ve lost the ability to tell what’s important.

 So what do we do?
 We keep it.
 And when we can’t trust what’s already there, we make more.